Assault Occasioning Actual Bodily Harm

 Do I need references?

 We believe references are an extremely important part of a plea of guilty in court.
-Find out more about how to write a good reference, at our court references page.
+Read about court processes and how to write a good character reference.

-Case Study
+Case Studies

-Criminal lawyer Joe Correy appeared for a client who the police were alleging had committed an unprovoked and violent attack on his father-in-law.
+Our lawyer appeared for a client who the police were alleging had committed an unprovoked and violent attack on his father-in-law.
 The client said that the father-in-law had attacked his heavily pregnant wife.
 The wife gave a statement to the police supporting our client.
 We subpoenaed a Triple 0 call made by his wife and obtained photos of her and his injuries.
 After two days of cross-examination, the Magistrate found the father-in-law was an unreliable witness.
 Our client was found not guilty because of self-defence.

-Mr Mercael represented a mother of three who was charged with assault for disciplining her children.
+Our lawyer represented a mother of three who was charged with assault for disciplining her children.
 A gross overstating of the facts made it almost guaranteed that her children were going to be living without their mother.
 And that she, a nurse, would be marred by a conviction forever.
 After a relentless negotiation with the prosecution over some weeks, a Section 10 no conviction was granted.

 Source: